 The Conservatives do not serve us or meet our needs, they think that we, the public, are here to serve political needs and to fulfil politically defined economic outcomes.
 Citizens are seen as a means to government ends.
 We are ‘economic units’.
 In fact we are being increasingly nudged to align our behaviours with narrow, politically defined neoliberal outcomes.

 My own starting point is that regardless of any claim towards the merits of value-freedom in any discussion about society, we cannot abdicate moral responsibility, and cannot justify moral indifference.
 We see values and principles enshrined in a positive approach, exemplified in our laws, human rights and democratic process.
 We are also seeing an erosion of this tendency towards a globalisation of values, and inclusion of a recognition and account of the full range of human experiences in policy making.
-Indeed recently, public policy has become an instrument of stigmatisation, social exclusion and increasing minoritization.
+Indeed recently in the UK, public policy has become an instrument of stigmatisation, social exclusion and increasing minoritization.

 As a society, we have allowed the state to redefine our collective, universal, relatively egalitarian and civilising support structures, such as social housing, legal aid, welfare and broader public services as being somehow problematic.
 Those who need support are stigmatised, scapegoated, outgrouped and othered.
 The government tells us that welfare and other public services present “moral hazards”, and that they “disincentivise” citizens to be self sufficient.
 Yet the social gains of our post-war settlement were made to include everyone, should they fall on difficult times.
 We each pay into the provision, after all.

 These are civilising and civilised socioeconomic mechanisms that ensure each citizen’s life has equal dignity and worth; that no-one dies prematurely because of absolute poverty or because they have no access to justice, medical care and housing.